Emil Artin: Emigration to the U.S.

 On the morning they were to board the Hamburg-Amerika line ship in Bremerhaven, October 21, 1937, daughter Karin woke with a high temperature.
 Terrified that should this opportunity be missed, the window of escape from Nazi Germany might close forever, Artin and Natascha chose to risk somehow getting Karin past emigration and customs officials without their noticing her condition.
-They managed to conceal Karin's feverish state, and without incident boarded the ship, as many left behind were tragically never able to do.
+They managed to conceal Karin's feverish state, and without incident boarded the ship.
 When they landed a week later at Hoboken, New Jersey, Richard Courant and Natascha's father, the Russian agronomist Naum Jasny (then working for the U.S. Department of Agriculture) were on the dock to welcome the family to the United States.

 Bloomington years

-It was early November, 1937 by the time they arrived in South Bend, where Artin joined the faculty at Notre Dame, and taught for the rest of that academic year.
+It was early November 1937 by the time they arrived in South Bend, where Artin joined the faculty at Notre Dame, and taught for the rest of that academic year.
 He was offered a permanent position the following year 170 miles to the south at Indiana University, in Bloomington.
 Shortly after the family resettled there, a second son, Thomas, was born on November 12, 1938.

 After moving to Bloomington, Artin quickly acquired a piano, and soon after that a Hammond Organ, a recently invented electronic instrument that simulated the sound of a pipe organ.
 He wanted this instrument in order primarily to play the works of J. S. Bach, and because the pedal set that came with the production model had a range of only two octaves (not quite wide enough for all the Bach pieces), he set about extending its range.
 Music was a constant presence in the Artin household.
 Karin played the cello, and then the piano as well, and Michael played the violin.
 As in Hamburg, the Artin living room was regularly the venue for amateur chamber music performances.

 The circle of the Artins’ University friends reflected Artin's wide cultural and intellectual interests.
 Notable among them were Alfred Kinsey and his wife of the Psychology Department, as well as prominent members of the Fine Arts, Art History, Anthropology, German Literature, and Music Departments.
 For several summer semesters, Artin accepted teaching positions at other universities, viz., Stanford in 1939 and 1940, The University of Michigan at Ann Arbor in 1941 and 1951, and The University of Colorado, in Boulder, in 1953.
 On each of these occasions, the family accompanied him.